Research

 To evaluate the performances of different variant callers and clonal decomposition methods, we also developed a phylogeny guided simulator for tumour evolution (PSITE).

-We are interested to develop new methods to decompose ITH and decipher clonal evolution.
+We are interested in developing new methods to decompose ITH and decipher clonal evolution.

 References: